People

 Shangyan Zou

-Dr. Zou is an Assistant Professor in the Department of Mechanical Engineering-Engineering Mechanics at Michigan Technological University.
+Dr. Zou is an Assistant Professor in the Department of Mechanical and Aerospace Engineering (MAE) at Michigan Technological University.
 Dr. Zou has research interests in dynamics and control with applications to ocean renewables, multi-agent systems (autonomy), machine learning, optimization, and state estimation.
 Dr. Zou has a strong interest in making renewable energy more economically viable in the future energy market.

 Students